sirinali07/CTJGP-Batch-17-CKAD/LAB 4 - Deployment Strategies.md

 ```
 kubectl replace -f web-blue.yaml --force
 ```
-In the yaml file of Service change the Selector to 'type: web-app` and replace.
+In the yaml file of Service change the Selector to `type: web-app` and replace.
 ```
 vi svc-web.yaml
 ```